 Life experiences and El Centro de la Raza have combined to transform Miranda into an advocate of social justice.
 Her history demonstrates that Chicana action is not limited to university students, but encompasses a wide array of individuals outside of academia.
 Throughout her long career of teaching children at José Martí, Miranda has remained dedicated to workers’ rights (regardless of citizenship status) and to immigration reform (she was arrested during Seattle’s immigration rally in 2010).
 On a more personal level, Miranda has contended with Seattle Public Schools for the fair education of her grandchildren, knowing very well that education is a vital civil right.
 Whether with employers, principals, or in zip-tie handcuffs, Miranda continues to work for a world where no person will undergo the trials she has experienced.

-Carmen Miranda shared her life experiences with Michael D. Aguirre on August 30, 2011 at El Centro de la Raza.
-To the right are video excerpts of the interview.
+Carmen Miranda shared her life experiences with Michael D. Aguirre on August 30, 2011 at El Centro de la Raza. .